SoftEng-Islam/Lye.web/README.md

 A lightweight **client-side web app** to precisely calculate how much lye (sodium hydroxide || potassium hydroxide) you need for a soap recipe.

+You can see live here: [Lye.web](https://softeng-islam.github.io/Lye.web/)

 ---

 ## ✨ Why Lye.web?

 Making soap safely requires accurate calculations: get too much lye and your soap is harsh, get too little and it's oily. **Lye.web** helps you:

 - Convert your oils/butters into the right amount of lye.
 - Adjust for superfat or discount rates.
 - Experiment with different recipes confidently.

 ---

 ## 🚀 Features

 - Input your oils (type & weight)
 - Choose a superfat percentage
 - See exactly how much lye and water is needed
 - Lightweight and web‑based — no installation required
 -

 ---

 ## 🛠️ How to Use

 1. Clone the repo or open the live version (if available)
 2. Open `index.html` in your browser
 3. Enter your oils (in grams or ounces)
 4. Set your superfat rate
 5. voilà! you get the lye and water amounts and a lot of info about the Recipe.

 ---